-This Traditional Corned Beef and Cabbage Recipe cooks everything low and slow (just like it should be) with the perfect spices in a Dutch oven or large stock pot.
-This delicious traditional recipe does not require any special equipment or expertise.
+This Traditional Corned Beef and Cabbage Recipe cooks everything low and slow with the perfect spices in a Dutch oven or large stock pot.
+Serve with simmered baby potatoes, carrots, and tender cabbage for the ultimate Irish meal.

 First, add the corned beef to a large Dutch oven or stockpot and cover it with cool water or beef broth.
 Now add the bay leaves and the spice packet.
 Cover the pot and simmer for 2-2 1/2 hours, or until the brisket is almost fork tender.

-- When simmering, leave the fat on the corned beef, as it helps cook it tender and gives it lots of flavor.
-For this method, cook it fat side up.
+- When simmering, leave the fat on the corned beef; it helps cook it tender and adds flavor.
+For this method, cook it fat-side up.

 - The key is to simmer, not boil, the beef and vegetables—low and slow, as my late mother used to say.